-During the period, the Company granted the following options to an employee and recognized the 2012 vested amount as follows:
+During the year, the Company granted the following options to an employee of the Company and recognized the 2012 vested amount as follows:

-Nine months ended September

-Exercise Fair 30, 2012 Vested
+Exercise Fair 2012 Vested

 Grant Date Granted Price Value Amount

-20 February 2012 20,000 \$0.75 12,176 12,176
+20 February 2012 20,000 \$0.75 \$12,176 \$12,176

-Total 20,000 \$12,176 \$12,176

 The total estimated fair value of the 20,000 options is \$12,176 and was recorded in the Company accounts as share-based payments expense.
 The offsetting entry was to stock options reserve.
+During the year, the Company granted the following options to a consultant of the Company which vest on the following dates: